janelia-flyem/serviceproxy/README.md

     serfagent := register.NewAgent("foo", 15555)
     serfagent.RegisterService(ADDR)

+To unregister the service, the calling program could terminate or the following can be called:

+    serfagent.UnregisterService()

 In theory, service registration can also be done directly by creating a serf agent on the command using the following particular formatting